magao-x/MagAOX/README.md

   * This really should happen in the make file each time so it never gets out of date
   * This also means that a make install needs privileges.
 See how this was handled for VisAO.

+## Documentation

+The code is more-or-less carefully documented with doxygen, though the doxyfile has not been created, etc.

+- [] Init doxygen doc system
+- [] Decide: do we use github pages, or host it on one of the snazzy magao-x domains?